LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Acknowledgments

-This work was supported in part by NSF CAREER IIS2150012, and Institute of Information \& communications Technology Planning \& Evaluation(IITP) grants funded by the Korea government(MSIT) (No. 2022-0-00871, Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration) and (No. RS2022-00187238, Development of Large Korean Language Model Technology for Efficient Pre-training), and Microsoft Accelerate Foundation Models Research Program.
+This research is supported by NSF IIS-2525840 (Yan Yan), CNS-2432534 (Yan Yan), ECCS-2514574 (Yan Yan), NIH 1RF1MH133764-01 (Yan Yan) Cisco Research unrestricted gift (Yan Yan), NSF IIS2404180 (Yong Jae Lee), Microsoft Accelerate Foundation Models Research Program (Yong Jae Lee), and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grants funded by the Korea government (MSIT) (No. 2022-0-00871, Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration, Yong Jae Lee) and (No. RS-2022-00187238, Development of Large Korean Language Model Technology for Efficient Pre-training, Yong Jae Lee).
+This article solely reflects opinions and conclusions of authors and not funding agencies.

 { }